 Fellow Endorphin Junkies -

-The weather tomorrow will be cool, with Temps in the mid-40s and some humidity at 80%, with some wind at 8 MPH, but gusts up to 12 MPH, but still remember to bring fluids because you need them whenever you run – tomorrow after every other interval!
-Accordingly, the Thursday Morning DCRRC Track Practice in Arlington at Yorktown track in Greenbriar stadium at 6:00 AM sharp, with announcements before 6 - so please get there early to warm up – say by 5:40 AM.
+In spite of the great weather, you should still remember to bring fluids because you need them whenever you run – tomorrow after every other interval!
+Accordingly, the Thursday Morning DCRRC Track Practice in Arlington hopefully will begin at the Greenbriar Park around the corner from Yorktown High School at 6:00 AM sharp, with announcements before 6 - so please get there early to warm up – say by 5:40 AM.
 Workout as follows:

 Happy running!